alterNERDtive/VoiceAttack-profiles/docs/SpanshAttack.md

   beginning and end of the string.
 Default: `;1;3;5;10;15;20;30;50;75;100;`
 * SpanshAttack.autoPlot (boolean): whether to automatically plot to the next waypoint on supercharging.
 Default: true.
+* SpanshAttack.clearOnShutdown (boolean): whether or not to automtically clear an active neutron route on Elite client shutdown.
+Default: true.
 * SpanshAttack.copyWaypointToClipboard (boolean): whether to copy the next waypoint into the Windows clipboard for use in other programs.
 Default: false.
 * SpanshAttack.useEddiForVoice (boolean): whether to use EDDI over VA’s builtin